-Across the world, different cultures and faiths have ways to remember the dead, all different but all with their roots in memory and the importance of not forgetting those we knew.
+Across the world, different people, cultures and faiths have ways to remember the dead, all different but all with their roots in memory and the importance of not forgetting those we knew and loved.

-Running from 22 - 26 November, #IRemember creates a space to share memories, to remember those we have lost and to break the taboo around grief and bereavement.
+#IRemember created a space to share memories, to remember those we have lost and to break the taboo around grief and bereavement.

-#IRemember runs in November, where we ask you to:
+#IRemember ran from 7-13 November, where we asked you to:

 Grief is a natural response to losing someone you love and cherish.
 There is no right or wrong way to grieve, and everyone experiences it differently.

 We want to remember those we have lost because after a bereavement we need to time and space to grieve, heal and keep their memory alive.
 Remembrance unites people of all faiths, cultures and backgrounds.